Twiston-7/Web-Applications/technical-design.md

 Cleaned up code, made all "let" variables that can be "const" variables into "const" variables <br>
 Made ' into " wherever possible for consistency. <br>
 Added functionality to delete a project from the project specific page. <br>
+Allow the user to modify a project from the specification page <br>
+Tried to make the modify screen look pretty, but failed <br>